syncfusion-content/jsp-docs/jsp/Kanban/Globalization-and-Localization.md

 ---
 layout: post
-title:  Globalization and Localization
+title:  Essential EJ1 Syncfusion JSP Kanban Globalization and Localization
-description: Globalization and Localization
+description: This section explains how to enable localization and its functionalities using the Syncfusion JSP Kanban component.
 documentation: ug
 platform: jsp
 keywords: globalization and localization,kanban globalization and localizationards
 ---

 # Localization

-## Localization

 All text in Kanban can be localized using `ej.Kanban.Locale` object.
 Please find the table with list of properties and its value in locale object.